 A course designed to introduce the student to the nature of philosophical thought.
 Attention is given to philosophical method, definition of terms, identification of philosophical problems and a limited number of individual philosophers and their systems.
-Offered yearly in the spring.
 Three credits.

 PHIL 120 History of Western Philosophy